bsm/gomega/docs/index.md

 #### HaveValue(matcher types.GomegaMatcher)

 `HaveValue` applies `MATCHER` to the value that results from dereferencing `ACTUAL` in case of a pointer or an interface, or otherwise `ACTUAL` itself.
 Pointers and interfaces are dereferenced multiple times as necessary, with a limit of at most 31 dereferences.
+It will fail if the pointer value is `nil`:

 ```go
 Expect(ACTUAL).To(HaveValue(MATCHER))